holunda-io/bpm-ai-connectors-camunda-8/docs/agentic-connectors.md

 #### Advanced

+For more advanced retrieval, the connector supports:
+* Re-ranking preliminary results from the vector database to increase precision of final top-3 results
+* Automatically filtering on metadata to reduce irrelevant documents
+* Using a dedicated summary index so select a sub-index for retrieval
-For more advanced retrieval, the connector supports filtering on metadata and decoupling retrieved chunks from the vector database and (usually larger) chunks used for answer synthesis.
+* Decoupling retrieved chunks from the vector database and (usually larger) chunks used for answer synthesis.

+###### Re-Ranking

+Optionally, select Cohere Rerank (special re-ranking model by Cohere, custom solutions using GPT-3.5 and GPT-4 to follow soon).

+If selected, the connector will retrieve a higher initial k document count from the database and let the re-ranker select the top-3 document chunks.

 ###### Metadata filtering
 The LLM can automatically derive filters from the query to narrow down search to relevant document chunks in a large and diverse index.